 Sexual behaviours refer to the way in which we behave in sexual scenarios.
 Sexual behaviours include enhancing attractiveness, being sexually proactive and our willingness to pleasure a lover.
 Some behaviours are determined by our responsiveness or, in the case of women, our lack of responsiveness.
 Other behaviours are a result of our conscious decisions that can be affected by personality, culture and fashion.
 Behaviours are more strongly influenced by sex than by orientation.
 This is because our sex affects our responsiveness but orientation has nothing to do with responsiveness.
 We can differentiate between groups of people such as men and women or gays and heterosexuals according to their sexual behaviours.

 Men initiate most heterosexual activity including dating and intercourse.
 Men seek out sources of eroticism to enjoy their own arousal.
 The vast majority of men masturbate regularly.
 Men’s bravado involves boasting about the number of sexual opportunities and partners they have had.
-Men exhibit a much greater range of sexual perversions and deviancies than women do.
-Men are responsible for the vast majority of sexual abuse, sexual assault and rape.
-Men are paedophiles, they have fetishes, etc.
+Men exhibit a much greater range of sexual perversions and deviancies than women ever do.
+Men are paedophiles.
+Men have fetishes.
+Men can rape.
+Men are responsible for the vast majority of sexual abuse and sexual assault.

 Men hope for a lover who contributes enthusiastically to the couple’s intimate time together: sharing fantasies, adventurous sex play and affection.
 As far as men are concerned, sex is just one of the simple pleasures of life.
 Men are much more interested in the variations in a lover’s genitals and sexual attributes.
 They also enjoy experiencing a variety of approaches and sexual techniques.
 None of these aspects of sexual activity hold any interest for women because women are not aroused by real-world erotic stimuli.

-Men are taught that their role is to protect women.
-Once they find a lover they may feel naturally motivated to protect a woman who provides them with so much pleasure.
+Once a man finds a lover, he may be motivated to protect a woman who provides him with so much pleasure.
 Women look for this protection as an emotional reassurance.
 Women’s preference for a rich or powerful lover is part of this need to feel protected.
 Men do not look for the same reassurance from women.
 Men want reassurance through sex.
 A woman uses intercourse to keep a man dedicated to her.
 This female behaviour together with male responsiveness are crucial to human reproduction.
-Men assume women must enjoy intercourse as an erotic pleasure.
-This male fantasy allows women to provide faked evidence of the responsiveness that is vital to men.
+Men assume women enjoy intercourse as an erotic pleasure.
+This male fantasy allows women to fake the evidence of responsiveness that is vital to men.

 Women like a man for his experience.
 Women value the security he can provide.
 Men prefer girls for their inexperience.
 Women never develop the coarse hair, skin & firm muscle tone of adult men.
 They remain and look very much still like children when they are young women.
 Women enhance their attractiveness by accentuating their vulnerability and docility (precarious shoes, long hair and big baby eyes).
 A man assumes that more timid women will be more easily persuaded to accept his sexual advances.